GabrielStrzal/gabrielstrzal.github.io/about.md

 ---

-Full-time Software developer, artist and indie game developer on weekends.
+Full-time Software developer, passionate about code and an indie game developer on weekends.